Any comments, corrections or suggestions would be greatly appreciated. I haven't posted TeX files of articles with complicated figures.

 in "Enumerative invariants in algebraic geometry and string theory"

-(Behrend and Manetti eds.), Lecture Notes in Mathematics, Springer, to appear.
+(Behrend and Manetti eds.), Lecture Notes in Mathematics 1947, Springer,

 24. "A short proof of the λg-conjecture without Gromov-Witten theory: Hurwitz theory and